Cravsi/CI-MSP1-CastleStringQuartet/README.md

 ### Structure
 The website structure was kept simple for the ease of navigation.
-Upon landing on the website the user is first met with a nav-bar to easily traverse the website, a recognisable logo to help the users confirm they have found the correct site and a hero-image of the quartet who they want to know more about and may recognise from an event the user user may have attended.
-A common header and footer is used across the site to provide a consistent UI experience for the user.
+Upon landing on the website the user is first met with a nav-bar to easily traverse the website, a recognisable logo to help the users confirm they have found the correct site and a hero-image of the quartet, who they may recognise from an event the user user may have attended.
+A common header and footer is used to provide navigation & media links to the user.
 <br>
-The site is spread across three separate pages:
+The site is spread across one page with multiple sections:

+- An home section which includes a hero-image, a short descriptive blurb and a performance section.
-<br> - An extended home-page which includes a hero-image, samples of the band playing, what types of events the quartet plays at & information on the quartet's players.
+- An about section which contains information on the events the quartet accommodates and information on wach of the players.
-<br> - A gallery page containing videos and images of the quartet.
+- A gallery section containing images of the quartet.
-<br> - A contact page to allow the user to quickly get in contact with the quartet.
+- A contact section to allow the user to quickly get in contact with the quartet.
 <br>

 ### Wireframes